Saturday, 5 April 2025

 Booking.com

-In 1996, Geert-Jan Bruinsma, a student at Universiteit Twente, founded Bookings.n.
+In 1996, Geert-Jan Bruinsma, a student at Universiteit Twente, founded Bookings.nl.
 In 2000, Booking.com was formed when Bookings.nl merged with Bookings Online, founded by Sicco and Alec Behrens, Marijn Muyser, and Bas Lemmens, which operated as Bookings.org.
 The name and URL were changed to Booking.com, and Stef Noorden was appointed as its CEO.
-In July 2005, the company was acquired by Priceline Group now called Booking Holdings for 133 million, and was merged with ActiveHotels.com, a European online hotel reservation company, purchased by Priceline Group for 161 million in September 2004.
+In July 2005, the company was acquired by Priceline Group now called Booking Holdings for 133 million, and was merged with ActiveHotels.com, a European online hotel reservation company, purchased by Priceline Group for $161 million in September 2004.

-the best acquisition in Internet history since no other acquisition in the digital travel market had been shown to be as profitable.
+In 2006, Active Hotels Limited changed its name to Booking.com Limited.
+The integrations of Booking.com and Active Hotels helped its parent company improve its financial position from a loss of 19 million in 2002 to 1.1 billion in profit in 2011.
+The acquisition of Booking.com was praised by some social media as the best acquisition in Internet history since no other acquisition in the digital travel market had been shown to be as profitable.
 Between 2010 and 2012, the company launched mobile apps for the iPad, Android, iPhone, iPod Touch, Windows 8, and Kindle Fire.
-Since January 2013, many advertisements have dubbed booking.com as booking.yeah.
+Since January 2013, many advertisements have dubbed "booking.com" as booking.yeah.

 In 2020, the Supreme Court of the United States decided within the Patent and Trademark Office v.
 Booking.com B. V. case that the term Booking.com, via the suffix .com, had created an identity that could be differentiated from the generic verb and hence could be trademarked.
 In the summer of 2023, Booking.com announced the start of testing an artificial intelligence-based travel planner.
 AI Trip Planner is based on ChatGPT technology.
 It is intended to help choose a direction, plan a route, or answer specific questions.
 Initially, the service will be available to a limited number of users in the United States.
 In November 2023, Booking.com launched the ability to make cruise reservations in the United States, in partnership with World Travel Holdings.